ThriledLokki983/web50/JAVASCRIPT/Course_Materials/14-OOP/starter/README.md

-# OOP -- WHAT IS OBJECT-ORIENTED PROGRAMMING
+# OOP -- WHAT IS OBJECT-ORIENTED PROGRAMMING - JavaScript (JS)

 **Def:** This is a programming paradigm based on the concepts of objects -- We use objects to _Model_ / _Describe_ real-world or abstract features;